3urdparty/blog/src/content/post/setting-up-klipper-on-pi-zero-2w-via-uart/index.md

 ## Why Pi Zero 2W
 Of all the SBCs available in the pi range of SBCs, the Pi Zero 2W is the perfect form factor to fit inside the 3D printer, though we won't present that here.
 It provides just enough resources such that it can power klipper+Mainsail as well as a webcam running on low frame rate and resolution, whilst also maintaining low temperatures (so you don't have to worry about cooling)

->[!WARNING] Note:
+> [!WARNING]
->The Pi Zero 2W is different from the the Pi Zero, and according to the docs its not recommended to use the Pi Zero 2W since it might barely have enough compute to run klipper and mainsail.
+> The Pi Zero 2W is different from the the Pi Zero, and according to the docs its not recommended to use the Pi Zero 2W since it might barely have enough compute to run klipper and mainsail.

 # Checklist
 You will need